Dodge Charger (1966): Charger 500

 In 1968, the NASCAR inspired Charger R/T failed to beat the Ford cars (the Ford Torino Talladega and the Mercury Cyclone Spoiler II) on the high-banks oval-tracks.
-Wind tunnel tests showed the tunneled rear window caused lift and the gaping mouth induced drag.
+Wind tunnel tests showed the tunneled rear window caused lift, and the gaping mouth induced drag.
 As a result, Dodge made the rear window flush with the rest of the roof and put a 1968 Coronet grille in the front.

 The original Charger 500 prototype was a 1968 Charger R/T with a 426 Hemi and automatic transmission.
-The prototype was painted in B5 Blue with a white stripe, as well as a white interior.
+The prototype was painted in B5 Blue with a white stripe and a white interior.
 The Charger 500 was one of three models introduced in September 1968.
-The standard engine was the 440 Magnum, but factory literature described the 426 Hemi was standard.
+The standard engine was the 440 Magnum, but factory literature described the 426 Hemi as standard.
 The Charger 500 had the Torqueflite standard and the same equipment standard as the R/T.

-A total of 392 Charger 500s were made, of which only 67 had the 426 Hemi engine; 27 with a 4-speed and 40 with an automatic transmission.
+A total of 392 Charger 500s were made, of which only 67 had the 426 Hemi engine, 27 with a 4-speed, and 40 with an automatic transmission.

 Charger Daytona

 Dodge was not satisfied with the results of the Charger 500.
-The car was not enough to beat the other aerocars on the NASCAR circuit.
+The car was insufficient to beat the other aero cars on the NASCAR circuit.
 After months of research and development, including at the aftermarket shop, Creative Industries, the Charger Daytona was introduced on April 13, 1969.
-It quickly received over 1,000 orders.
+It received over 1,000 orders.

 Chrysler made many attempts at improving the aerodynamics of the 500 by adding noses rumored to be up to 23 in long.
 The Charger Daytona finally received an 18 in nose.
-The full-size Charger Daytona was tested with an 18 in nose at the Lockheed-Martin Georgia facility.
-The test was a success and the project was greenlighted.
+The full-size Charger Daytona was tested with an 18 in nose at Martin Marietta's facility in Georgia.
+The test was a success, and the project was greenlighted.
 The nose piece was only part of the innovation.
-The Charger Daytona also received a 23 in tall wing in rear.
+The Charger Daytona also received a 23 in tall wing in the rear.
 This wing was bolted through the rear quarter panels and into the rear subframe.
-Although proven to be less effective than shorter wing designs, the engineer responsible for the development of the wing, John Pointer, chose the tall design so the wing would be in "clean air" to help increase the car's overall speed.
+Although proven less effective than shorter wing designs, the engineer responsible for the development of the wing, John Pointer, chose the tall design so the wing would be in "clean air" to help increase the car's overall speed.
 That the tall wing prevents interference with the operation of the trunk lid can be considered a fortunate coincidence.
 The tall wing also helped in an unintended way, by giving the car directional stability due to its deeply splinted sides.

 The Charger Daytona engineering model was tested on the Chelsea, Michigan Chrysler Proving Grounds on July 20, 1969.
-Driven by Charlie Glotzbach and Buddy Baker, it was clocked at 205 mph with a small 4-bbl. carb.
-The Charger Daytona's nose made 1,200 pounds of downforce and the wing made 600 pounds of downforce.
-The Dodge styling department wanted to make changes to the Charger Daytona as soon as they saw it, but was told by Bob McCurry to back off; he wanted function over finesse.
+Driven by Charlie Glotzbach and Buddy Baker, it was clocked at 205 mph with a small 4-bbl. carburetor.
+The Charger Daytona's nose made 1,200 pounds of downforce, and the wing made 600 pounds of downforce.
+The Dodge styling department wanted to change the Charger Daytona as soon as they saw it, but Bob McCurry told him to back off; he wanted function over finesse.